 It’s certainly not an everyday mash, so save it for special occasions to serve alongside grand centrepieces!

-Paris Mash was made famous in Australia by Guillaume Brahimi, one of our top French Chef’s.
-His Paris Mash is 25% butter, and it’s so rich, I could only get through a few spoonfuls… And that’s saying something for this Potato-Monster!!
+Paris Mash was made famous in Australia by Guillaume Brahimi, one of our country’s top French chefs.
+His Paris Mash is 25% butter, and it’s so rich, I could only get through a few spoonfuls… And that’s saying something for this Potato Monster!!

-It is not like your typical mashed potato you make at home.
-It’s smooth, soft and creamy with a consistency almost like softly whipped cream rather than thick like normal mashed potato which holds its shape when you spoon it onto plates.
+Paris Mash is not like your typical mashed potato you make at home.
+It’s smooth, soft and creamy with a consistency almost like softly whipped cream rather than thick and pasty like regular mashed potato which holds its shape when you spoon it onto plates.

-You’ll find it on the menu of steakhouses and French restaurants (it’s called Pommes Puree in French).
 It’s made with alot of butter, and many chefs use cream as well.
-Sometimes as much as 40% butter and cream to 60% potato! ???
+Sometimes as much as 40% butter and cream to 60% potato! 😱😱😱

 This home style version I’m sharing today is not quite as indulgent – but certainly still very rich!